 Register to vote

-- provide your National Insurance Number, which can be found on your National Insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits
+If you don't know your National Insurance number, you can find it on your National Insurance card or in official paperwork such as payslips, pension statements and letters about tax credits and other benefits.

 Who can register to vote